roddy60/roddy60.github.io/projects/a9.build-a-tic-tac-toe-game/README.txt

 BEST PLAY

-As noted in js/Engine.js, this software makes no effort to find the best move.
+This application makes no effort to find the best move, since that behaviour is not required by the specification.

+BETTER GAMEPLAY

+For better gameplay, uncheck the checkbox labelled "... automatically start new game".
+(It's checked initially because that's required, on my reading of the specification.)

 UNIT TESTS